rlaffers/eslint-plugin-xstate/docs/rules/no-invalid-state-props.md

 State node declarations should not contain properties which are not recognized by XState.

+Furthermore, certain recognized properties are valid only within specific contexts:

+- The `onDone` transitions cannot be defined on the root state node.
+This is because `onDone` is a transition on a `'done.state.*'` event, and when a machine reaches its final state, it can no longer accept any event.
+- The `context` property can be defined only on the root state node.
+- The `initial` property can be defined only on a compound state node.
+A state node is considered compound when it has `type: 'compound'` or it has no `type` prop and contains a `states` prop.
+- The `history` and `target` properties are valid only within a history state node.

+Certain properties permit specific values only:

+- `type` can be one of: "atomic", "compound", "parallel", "history", "final".
+- `history` can be one of: "shallow", "deep".

 Examples of **incorrect** code for this rule:

 ```javascript